The original purpose of LDAK was to create kinship matrices adjusted for linkage disequilibrium. The main two steps are:

 Sometimes it is advisable to use the Subset Options when calculating weightings, particularly when considering a case-control study.
 LDAK also provides options to facilitate Genomic Partitioning, and arguments for adding and subtracting kinship matrices or converting kinships stored in alternative formats.

-Method Overview provides details on the nitty gritty of how LDAK adjusts for LD.
+Method Overview provides the details of how LDAK adjusts for LD.